-Selecting Magnifying glass Zoom Style (shown in Figure 10.5) is equivalent to enabling the Magnifying Glass option on the Zoom panel.

-When you click the Show Zoom Window option from the Zoom panel with the Magnifying glass option enabled (checked), the magnifying glass style zoom window appears with a white square inside the window (Figure 10.8).
+- 1 Enable Magnifying glass zoom style either from the Zoom panel (shown in Figure 11.1) or (if you already have the zoom window open) from the Zoom menu (Figure 11.5). - 2 If you enabled the option from the Zoom panel, when you click the Show Zoom Window option from the Zoom panel with the Magnifying glass option enabled (checked), the magnifying glass style zoom window appears with a white square inside the window (Figure 11.8).

-Figure 10.8 Magnifying Glass Style Zoom Window
+Figure 11.8 Magnifying Glass Style Zoom Window